-At the Center of Reproductive Medicine, we are committed to offering the most advanced fertility preservation options for both men and women.
+At the Center of Reproductive Medicine in Houston, Texas, we are committed to offering the most advanced fertility preservation options for both men and women.
 The choice to preserve your fertility may result from a personal decision to delay pregnancy or perhaps you have been referred to us by your oncologist following a cancer diagnosis.

 Egg Freezing is available at the Center of Reproductive Medicine and may be used by qualifying patients who wish to delay childbearing for any reason.
 As technology has improved, the number of women opting for cryopreservation as a means to postpone family building is steadily rising.
 There are many reasons for women to consider embryo preservation.